San Jose Drug Education

 Addiction can affect anyone:

 Substance abuse is not limited to any particular age group, ethnicity, or socioeconomic background.
 People from all different walks of life can become addicted to drugs or alcohol, regardless of whether they are young or old, male or female, affluent or not.
-Many prestigious medical bodies, including the American Society of Addiction Medicine (ASAM), categorize addiction as a Brain Disorder; this means that it is a standalone illness, that is not necessarily connected to a dysfunctional childhood or a particular traumatic life event.
+Many prestigious medical bodies, including the American Society of Addiction Medicine (ASAM), categorize addiction as a Brain Disorder; this means that it is a standalone illness, that is not necessarily connected to a dysfunctional childhood or a particularly traumatic life event.
 While people with addiction in their immediate family are statistically more susceptible to becoming addicted themselves, many people without any genetic predisposition still go on to develop a substance use disorder.
-This does not make them bad people, or mean that they lack willpower – it means that they a suffering from a medically recognized disorder, and that they need professional assistance as any other sick person would.
+This does not make them bad people, or mean that they lack willpower – it means that they suffering from a medically recognized disorder and that they need professional assistance as any other sick person would.

 Arm yourself with the proper facts about substance abuse through Wellness Retreat’s resources for family education on drug addiction and alcoholism, and improve your loved one’s successful recovery outcome.
 If you or a family member is struggling with addiction and needs help, please contact us today a 1-855-SOBER-WR